 If you ever used a charger that takes too long to fill your battery or one that charges very fast, you might be using the wrong charger.
 This might spoil your battery, burn the charger or overheat and cause a fire.

-, check the output Amperage (mA).
+Secondly, check the output Amperage (mA).
 If your cell is rated 1,000mA, use a charger that is exact or above that rating.
 If you use one that is 900mA, the battery will only fill up to the 900mA and stop.
 That leads to overheating, slow charging and device failure.
-Finally

 To save you this stress, just purchase an original charger!